Cypress Freeze TFA Swing at Jersey Village

 For any further questions please email me at hdivalentone04@gmail.com

 I was a 4 year policy debater and extemporaneous speaker, who also dabbled in interp events once or twice , I have experience mostly in the UIL circuit, so my judging style reflects that.
+I currently compete in the collegiate circuit and have seen many different styles of debate, so if you can run a type of argument, I have probably seen it before.

 If I had to label my judging type it would be a tabula rusa judge.
 When it comes to the actual content of the round, I dont mind if you run new in the 2, I dont mind the usage of theory like Kritiks, CPs etc, if its argued effectively and not just used as a timesuck.
-Anything can be game if argued effectively.
+Anything can be game IF argued effectively.

 If you're going to bring up a stock issues argument, understand what the stock issue means, i.e dont run a "my opponent has no harms" argument if you dont know what a harm is.